Snoop Dogg Reveals How He Felt After Gayle King Rant: 'I Had Too Much Power'

-As the rapper sat down on Red Table Talk to discuss his choices, he revealed that the response from fans to the incident made him realize the full reach of his platform.
+When the rapper sat down on Red Table Talk to discuss his choices, he revealed that the response fans had to his rant made him realize the full reach of his platform.

 “It made me feel like I had too much power,” said Snoop Dogg.
 “And at that particular time I was abusing it.”

-The rapper released a video on Instagram verbally assaulting King for interview questions she asked WNBA star Lisa Leslie about the rape case Kobe Bryant was acquitted of during an interview following Bryant’s death back in January.
-In the clip, Snoop referred to King as a bitch several times and compared her appearance to a dog.
+Snoop (née Calvin Broadus, Jr.) released a video on Instagram verbally assaulting King for interview questions she asked WNBA star Lisa Leslie about the rape case Kobe Bryant was acquitted of in 2003; King’s sit down with Leslie followed Bryant’s death back in January.
+In the clip, the award-winning artist and actor referred to King as a “bitch” several times and compared her appearance to a dog.
 Later, he apologized for his actions at the urging of his mother.

 “Black men in this country have been made to feel like a target, and the weight of that hurt and pain that they’ve absorbed from the world comes back in our direction,” Jemele Hill, who was attacked by Donald Trump back in 2017, said in one of several video clips that were woven into the Red Table Talk episode.
 “Sometimes we are made the target simply because we are a very easy group to take out your frustrations on.”

-Smith said she viewed Snoop Dogg’s appearance “as a huge opportunity to talk about the wounds and culture of disrespect between Black men and Black women.”
+Smith said she viewed Snoop’s appearance “as a huge opportunity to talk about the wounds and culture of disrespect between Black men and Black women.”
 She also noted that King was invited “to the table,” but did not appear.